Berceni metro station

 Berceni, formerly known as Depoul IMGB (IMGB Depot, in English) is a metro station in Bucharest, Romania.
-Until 2023 Tudor Arghezi extension, it served as the southern terminus of Bucharest Metro Line M2 from Pipera.
-It was the only aboveground metro station of Bucharest.
+Until 2023, it served as the southern terminus of Line M2, when Tudor Arghezi station was opened.
+Along with it, they are the only above-ground stations in the entire metro system.

-This station is in the suburbs of Bucharest, straddling the line between the capital city and the commune of Popești-Leordeni in Ilfov County.
-It was opened on 24 January 1986 as part of the inaugural section of the line, from Piața Unirii.
+This station is located in the suburbs of Bucharest, straddling the line between the capital city and the town of Popești-Leordeni in Ilfov County.
+It was opened on 24 January 1986 as the terminus of the inaugural section of the line, from Piața Unirii.